jmasselink/jmasselink.github.io/about.md

   >->  here's my *How did you contribute to OpenStreetMap?* [user profile](http://hdyc.neis-one.org/?mbela) courtesy of [Pascal Neis](http://neis-one.org)

 #### Outside of work
+>
->Outside of work, I like to travel, take care of your pets, watch birds, read, exercise, hike, and watch sports.
+>Outside of work, I like to travel, watch birds, read, exercise, hike, and watch sports.
 I also enjoy hanging around with my lovely wife, [Carol](http://www.carolbogezi.com), my young daughter, and my old friends.

 **this site written in Markdown for simplicity**